-20 Tips for Driving in Ireland for American Tourists
+20 Tips for How to Drive in Ireland for Tourists

 Tips for Driving a Car in Ireland

 Are you planning a trip to Ireland?
 You will absolutely love it!
-It is one of the most beautiful countries I have been to.
+It is one of the most beautiful countries.
 Its luscious, green hills and beautiful countryside are straight out of fairy tales.

 When I was considering renting a car in Ireland, I had many questions about safety and logistics: